 If you don’t have the resources to build a webinar course, you can simply record your screen with a voiceover explaining your recent blog post and taking questions from your community regarding the same.
 Live Webinars also create a sense of urgency and the fear of missing out, urging prospects to quickly enroll by entering their email and other contact information.

-Since the average webinar viewing time is a staggering 53 minutes, webinars can be highly beneficial lead magnet idea for cross-selling your products to an already engaged audience.
+Since the average webinar viewing time is a staggering 53 minutes, webinars can be a highly beneficial lead magnet idea for cross-selling your products to an already engaged audience.

 Check out how online marketing guru Neil Patel makes use of webinars to build his email list.
 You can see in this example how Neil uses the countdown timer to create a sense of urgency in the reader’s mind and builds curiosity regarding his course.